tlietz/collaborlist/README.md

 The link created looks something like:
 `https://collaborlist.com/invite/qwerty12345`

-When a client navigates to the `/invite/:invite_code` endpoint, if the `invite_code` exists and if it's not expired, the client is routed to a register page, login page, or the list based on their account status.
+When a client navigates to the `/invite/:invite_code` endpoint, if the `invite_code` exists and if it's not expired, the client is routed to a page that asks them if they would like to continue as a guest, login to an existing account, or register for a now account to collaborate on the list.

 The invite links are created dynamically in `invites_view.ex` using the `invite_code`.
 The links aren't statically stored in a database because if the url of the website were to change in the future, a database migration would need to occur.